llancruzz/share-story/README.md

 * The lower section of the common footer includes logo links to each of the social media platforms.
 This provides the user with a visual call to action to prompt them into visiting the social media profiles.
 These links offer an unintrusive method of promoting the social media channels to the user, providing benefits to the organisation by the way of increased social media following.
 ![Footer](media/footer.png)

-### Features Not Implemented
+### Future Features

 1. Create a Post.
+  - The users will be able to create posts and send their stories to the admin to be approved and posted by Alan Cruz.
   - As I Site User I want to be able to create and post my story so that I can share them with other users.

-### Future Features

-- The users will be able to create posts and send their stories to the admin to be approved and posted by Alan Cruz.

 ## Technologies Used